 How to Write a Bill of Sale for a Car in Florida

-Whether you are buying or selling a vehicle in Florida, you will need to fill out the state’s bill of sale.
+Whether you are buying or selling a vehicle in Florida, you will need to fill out a bill of sale.
 Follow these steps to complete the form in full.

 Step 1: Download and Print a Vehicle Bill of Sale Form